Starwaster/DeadlyReentry/DeadlyReentry/Readme_DREC.txt

 ==========
 Changelog:
+v7.0.3
+* Calculate what pecentage of skin is actually facing the shockwave and use only that percent for thermalMass
+* Add OnDestroy() and null the FlightIntegrator cache
+* Added additional check for part.ShieldedFromAistream
+* Buffed fuel tank maxTemp
+* Fixed typo in DRE heat shields

+v7.0.2
+* Removed legacy engine configurations which were adding pre-KSP 1.0 levels of heat production.
+(FIRE BAD!)
+* Fixed duplicate toolbar button issue
+* Tweaked convection heating to start EARLIER.
+Tweaked stock shields to (more or less)
+* Put in checks and guards against null ref errors in UpdateConvection()

+v7.0.1
+* Fixed stack bottom attach nodes.

 v7.0
 * Deadly Reentry rewritten from the ground up to take advantage of stock thermodynamics.
 * Skin temperature implemented. part.temperature now represents a parts interior  temperature.
 Skin and part temperatures are tracked separately.
 Because the skin tends to be thinner it will usually be very much easier to burn through.